Droit du seigneur: The Holy Roman Empire

+Italy

+In the Kingdom of Naples and its Calabrian territories a notable case occurred with the nobleman Francesco Campitelli (1596 – 1668), count of Melissa and prince of Strongoli, who in 1624 issued an ordinance to reinstate the alleged ius primae noctis over his peasantry in the feudal domain of Melissa.
+According to local chronicles, the measure provoked popular outrage, and Campitelli's cruelty in enforcing the practice, including the abduction of brides from church following wedding ceremonies, became part of his enduring legend.
+Although the historicity and legal basis of this alleged right remain unverified, the episode has been cited in regional accounts as a curious example of feudal excess in southern Italy.

 Netherlands

 The Acta Sanctorum ("Acts of the Saints"), published from 1643 onwards, mentions the jus primæ noctis in the hagiographies of St Margaret and St Forannan.

 Scotland

 In 1527, the Scottish historian Hector Boece wrote that the "right" had existed in Scotland until abolished by Malcolm III (r.
 1058–93) under the influence of his wife, Margaret (later St Margaret of Scotland).
 The payment of merchet was instituted in its place.
 Boece attributed the law to a legendary king, Ewen or Evenus III.
 The modern French scholar Alain Boureau says that Boece probably invented King Ewen, but he views this as mythology, not as a polemic against medieval barbarism.

 Other Scottish scholars of his era quoted Boece with approval, including John Lesley (1578), George Buchanan (1582), and Habbakuk Bisset (1626).
 The historical existence of the custom in Scotland was also accepted in Scottish legal works such as James Balfour's Practicks (c.
 1579), John Skene's De Verborum (1597), and Thomas Craig's Jus Feudale (1603).
 The English scholar Henry Spelman stated in his Glossary (1664) that the custom had existed in Scotland, but not in England.
 The English jurist William Blackstone cited Boece's statement in his Commentaries on the Laws of England (1765–1769), while similarly noting that the custom had never existed in England.
 In 1776, the Scottish jurist David Dalrymple disputed the existence of the custom, arguing Boece's account was purely legendary, but his position was often seen as based on Scottish patriotism.
 However, according to the Scottish legal scholar David Maxwell Walker, instances have been recorded of the jus primæ noctis being claimed up to the 18th century.
 Walker concluded that it is possible that the jus existed as a custom in Scotland, dependent on the attitude of the king, and survived longer in remote regions.

 After their travels in Scotland in 1773, Samuel Johnson and James Boswell documented the custom of the payment of merchet, linking it with the "right of first night".
 They paralleled it with that custom of Borough English, suggesting that the English custom favored the youngest son because the paternity of the eldest son was doubtful.
 Sir Walter Scott mentioned the custom in his historical Scottish novel, The Fair Maid of Perth (1828).